 The treaty of Saint-Clair-sur-Epte laid out the conditions of peace1 2.
 This created the region known as Terre Normanorum, which we now know by the name of Normandy2.
 Charles harboured a secret plan to be able to regain the land within a generation or two2.
 He didn’t realise that Rollo was cunning enough to value what he’d won.

-Rollo converted to Christianity6 and and changed his name to Robert I of Normandy.
+Rollo converted to Christianity6 and changed his name to Robert I of Normandy.
 He married Charles’ daughter even though he was already married to Popa of Bayeux.

 He had married Popa according to Viking customs, or more danico.
 For this reason it was invalid in the eyes of the Church.